Madi-S/TennisPredictor/README.md

 python entry.py
 ```

-This will generate .docx file with tennis outcome predictions for today
+This will generate .docx file with tennis information about tennis players and winner probabilities.